vivekr321/llvm-core-lib-examples/README.md

-# llvm-essentials-examples
+# llvm-core-lib-examples
-Examples described in LLVM essentials book.
+Examples described in Getting started with LLVM core libraries book.
 Build using Visual studio 2017 (v15).
 Assumes LLVM to be installed at 'C:\LLVM\'

  - ### llvm-func-pass